Wildlife Care

 The fawn recovered uneventfully and was released with several other orphans that autumn.

-A prairie falcon transfusion
+A prairie falcon blood transfusion

 Initially she was too weak to be operated on.